kubernetes-sigs/gateway-api/site-src/guides/tls-routing.md

 different routing requirements, each is deployed as its own TLSRoute - `foo-route` and `bar-route`.

-The following `foo-route` will match any traffic for `foo.example.com` and apply its routing rules to forward the traffic to the configured backend.
-Since it is attached to a listener that is configured as `Passthrough` mode it will pass TCP stream traffic directly to the backend:
+The following `foo-route` TLSRoute will match any traffic for `foo.example.com` and apply its routing rules to forward the traffic to the configured backend.
+Since it is attached to a listener that is configured in `Passthrough` mode, the Gateway will pass the encrypted TCP stream directly to the backend:

 ```yaml
 {% include 'standard/tls-routing/tls-route.yaml' %}
 ```

-Similarly, the `bar-route`  matches traffic for `bar.example.com`, but given it is attached to a listener that is configured as `Terminate` mode, it will first terminate the TLS stream on the Gateway, and then pass an unencrypted TCP stream to the backend.
+Similarly, the `bar-route` TLSRoute matches traffic for `bar.example.com`.
+However, since it is attached to a listener that is configured in `Terminate` mode, the Gateway will first terminate the TLS stream using the certificate specified on the listener, and then pass the resulting unencrypted TCP stream to the backend:

 ```yaml
 {% include 'standard/tls-routing/tls-route-terminate.yaml' %}